HiReach-Project/congestion-tracing-gateway/README.md

 ### Get nodes
-A node is an instance of [congestion tracing API](https://github.com/HiReach-Project/congestion-tracing-standalone) running on a certain company server.
+A node is an instance of the [Congestion API](https://github.com/HiReach-Project/congestion-tracing-standalone) running on a certain company server.
 You can either call directly the `/congestion` endpoint which aggregates the congestion data from all nodes or get all nodes urls and call them individually.
 You can store the node urls and call them directly in case the API Gateway is down.
 ```http